Downtown Conroe is at a crossroads.

 The Documentary Series

-How the Hyatt deal went from "financially self-sustaining" to a crushing debt burden.
+How the Hyatt deal went from "financially self-sustaining" with "no burden on taxpayers" to crushing debt and a building worth pennies on the dollar.

 All city council and municipal judge candidates answer the same questions.
-Compare their positions side-by-side.
+Compare their positions side-by-side and understand what's at stake.

-Our final recommendations before Election Day, based on candidates' records and positions.
+Final analysis and voter information before Election Day, based on candidates' documented positions.

 Stay Informed